johan-socarras/EVE-NG-Networking-Labs/02-three-tier-architecture/addressing-plan.md

 Destination: 10.0.0.0/8
 Next hop: 192.168.116.101
 ```

+The `10.0.0.0/8` summary covers the loopback, transit, management, and user VLAN networks used by the lab.

+Using the HSRP virtual IP as the next hop preserves the return path if either Core switch becomes unavailable.

 The default route is advertised into OSPF so that the Distribution layer can reach the simulated Internet segment.